-Project 5: Tiny Maching Learning Capabilities to Wearable IoT Devices for Boxing Technique Management Anthony Joseph
+Tiny Machine Learning Capabilities to Wearable IoT Devices for Boxing Technique Management Anthony Joseph

 Anthony Joseph, CTO of My House Geek, has recently presented a micro-sized, wearable device designed to improve your boxing skills.
 With the goal of reinforcing good technique in mind, Joseph designed a device that is capable of detecting when one hand is in a blocking position, while the other hand is throwing a punch.

 Typically, a weather station project would involve connecting the sensor to our microcontroller platform and reading out this data in real-time, either on an LCD display or over an internet connection to an online database.